JamieBort/Portfolio-Website/Revamp2020.md

 # My Portfolio Website

 ## ~~preliminaryExploration branch~~
-This has since been merged into master.
+This `preliminaryExploration` branch has since been merged into master.

 To that end, this README file outlines what I plan on doing with my [portfolio website](https://jamiebort.github.io/) as I revamp it.